fabriceb/gcalcron/README.md

 ## History ##

 GCalCron2 is a complete rewrite of GCalCron by Patrick Spear.
-See http://www.pfspear.net/projects/gcalcron for hist first version
+See http://www.pfspear.net/projects/gcalcron for his first version

 ## Features ##